uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/device_api/device-rng-bits.rst

 bits
 ====

-Generates bits of underlying engine (BRNG) integer recurrence.
+Generates bits of underlying engine (BRNG) integer sequence.

 .. rubric:: Description

 The ``bits`` class object is used in ``generate`` and function to provide integer random values.
 Each integer can be treated as a vector of several bits.
-In a truly random generator, these bits are random, while in pseudorandom generators this randomness can be violated.
-See :ref:`VS Notes<onemkl_device_rng_bibliography>` for details.
+In pseudorandom generators this randomness can be violated.
+See :ref:`VS Notes<onemkl_rng_bibliography>` for details.

 class bits